 Drugs and Per Se Laws

-In addition to the challenges that can be raised in DUI cases, prosecutions under per se laws in drug cases face the added challenge of having to establish the presence of a particular listed type of prohibited substance in a defendant's system.
-While alcohol comes basically in one form, drug testing and analysis can sometimes be a bit more complicated.
-The fact that certain drugs remain in a user's system for days or even weeks after their intoxicating effects have worn off complicates matters.
+Prosecutions under per se laws in drug cases face the added challenge of establishing the presence of a type of prohibited substance in your system.
+Unlike alcohol, which comes in one form, drug testing and analysis can be more complicated.
+The fact that certain drugs remain in your system for days or even weeks after their intoxicating effects have worn off complicates matters.
 This is why the laws usually include the substance and what gets left over once your body metabolizes them.

 Have Questions About Per Se DUI Laws?
 Ask an Attorney

-If you've been arrested for a per se DUI, you may need legal representation, especially if you want to contest the blood or breath test results.
-Contact a local DUI attorney today to find out the strengths and weaknesses of your case and be better prepared to make crucial decisions going forward.
+If arrested for a per se DUI offense, you may need legal representation, especially if you want to contest the blood or breath test results.
+Contact a local DUI defense attorney today to get legal advice.
+A DUI criminal defense attorney can evaluate your case and fight for the best resolution.